Charliexlj/IAC_EIE2_IAC_CW/Notes.md

 =======

-PC should be able to connect to writereg via mux with mem/alu result.(For link instructions)
+PC should be able to connect to writereg via mux with mem/alu result.(For link instructions) Add a mux before write register with constant 11111, this write the next program count to the 31st register.

-Add a mux before write register with constant 11111, this write the next program count to the 31st register.
+Add mux to select if address come from register or instruction for jump instructions

 ALU
 ===